AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

 Bonus points if you can do one from the start without sacrificing the other.

-{% include unsplashAttribution.md name: "Aron Visuals", username: "aronvisuals", photo_id: "BXOXnQ26B7o" %}
+{% include unsplashAttribution.md name: "Aron Visuals", username: "aronvisuals", photoId: "BXOXnQ26B7o" %}